Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 Cons of hiring an agency:

-For more information read our post on the advantages of hiring a freelancer working with a digital marketing agency.
+For more information read our beginner’s guide on the advantages of hiring a freelancer working with a digital marketing agency.

 If you have concluded that hiring a digital marketing freelancer is the way to go, now the questions are where to find one.
 Your first step will most probably be search engine results.

-The top results here will most likely be online marketplaces, like Upwork or Fiverr, which have risen to power in the past decade as great websites to find and hire freelancers for any sort of marketing tasks, fitting a variety of budgets, payment options, long and short-term contracts, correspondence, etc.
+The top results here will most likely be online marketplaces for freelance jobs, like Upwork or Fiverr, which have risen to power in the past decade as great websites to find and hire freelancers for any sort of marketing tasks, fitting a variety of budgets, payment options, long and short-term contracts, correspondence, publish your specific jobs requirements, etc.

 The great advantage with places like Upwork is the flexibility to choose, negotiate, correspond and pay all in one place.
 The level of reliability of freelancers is created based on ratings from previous clients.